grannycart/subworld-shortstory1/second-version_rev2.md

 Just a second after the ping, she heard the servos of the dive planes softly buzz again --- a weak signal hopefully missed by the sonar operator above --- followed almost immediately by the bow dipping deeply down.
 She braced herself against the sonar unit, wedging her boots into the angle where the steel of the cabinet met the diamond-plate deck.
 She pressed her small hands flat against the console, against the pull of gravity.
 Her chipped-paint fingernails splayed out in front of her.
 The boat was diving.
 She waited to hear the flush of water into the forward tanks which typically accompanied a fast dive, but it did not come.
 It must be that Captain Percy figured the somewhat slower descent of driving down by dive planes alone outweighed the risk of the sonar operator above hearing their big dive tanks flooding and realizing they were not about to surface.

+[//]: # (Do I need to say here what Percy is doing?
+That is, taking advantage of the gap between potential pings.)

 The sound of the contact stopped rotating.
 Captain Percy had straightened the boat out.
 Cassandra set the directional control wheel for the microphones at the bearing of the surface ship and then habitually jogged the wheel slightly back and forth, constantly trying to center the strongest part of the signal from their idling engines.

 The whine of the *Prospect's* electric motors slowly increased in pitch.
-She followed the rising pitch of the motors both in her headphones and in the compartment as the sound traveled along the hull and jumped across the air to her ear.
+She followed the rising pitch both in her headphones and in the compartment as the sound traveled along the hull and jumped across the air to her ear.
 The boat was picking up speed.
 The sonar operator on the surface ship was sure to hear that.
 The question was how their pursuers would interpret an increase in speed.

+[//]: # (----- EDITED TO HERE -----)

 Cassandra imagined herself on the surface tracking a submarine in the depths.
 If she had detected it, how would she read a sudden increase in speed?
 Much depended on the demeanor of the commander of the ship.
 A suspicious commander might see moving faster as a move to escape.
 A commander that was more trusting --- or more confident in the intimidating power of their weapons --- might see it as a typical increase in thrust to gain the surface.
 Cassandra suspected the latter was more likely.
 A heavily-armed surface ship normally could expect a cargo sub to surface for inspection since most cargo subs were at least semi-legitimate cargo haulers just trying to complete their deliveries while keeping interactions with authorities to a non-confrontational minimum.
 Once found and contacted, most cargo subs would surface rather than risk being fired upon.
 It seemed likely that the experience of this ship's commander in the past favored the assumption that the *Prospect* was on its way up.
 And it now made complete sense that Hemi had not flooded the express dive tanks --- combined with more quickly turning props, that would have been a dead giveaway that the *Prospect* was running.
 If the only thing the surface ship knew about their movement at the moment was they were going a bit faster, there was plenty of gray-area remaining to give the impression that the sub was rising.